secdevlowe/Vivaldi-Browser-Hardening/Experiments.md

 # Experimental Features
-These are the items that I personally enabled within the 'vivaldi://experiments/' options.
+These are the items that I enabled within `vivaldi://experiments/`.

 * [x] Enable Chrome Pages
 * [x] Allow CSS modifications